 Last updated on Jan 16, 2018.

 Elasticsearch is booming.
 Together with Logstash, a tool for collecting and processing logs, and Kibana, a tool for searching and visualizing data in Elasticsearch (aka the “ELK” stack), adoption of Elasticsearch continues to grow by leaps and bounds.
-When it comes to actually using Elasticsearch, there are tons of metrics generated.
-Instead of taking on the formidable task of tackling all-things-metrics in one blog post, we’re going to serve up something that we at Sematext have found to be extremely useful in our work as Elasticsearch consultants, production support providers, and monitoring solution builders: the top 10 Elasticsearch metrics to watch.
-This should be especially helpful to those readers new to Elasticsearch, and also to experienced users who want a quick start into performance monitoring of Elasticsearch.
+When it comes to actually using Elasticsearch, there are lots of Elasticsearch metrics generated.
+Instead of taking on the formidable task of tackling all-things-metrics in one blog post, we’re going to serve up something that we at Sematext have found to be extremely useful in our work as Elasticsearch experts.
+I should also point out that we make heavy use of Elasticsearch in a large-scale Log Management SaaS built on top of Elasticsearch, where Elasticsearch monitoring is critical.
+This article should be especially helpful to those readers new to Elasticsearch, but also to experienced users who want a quick start into performance monitoring of Elasticsearch.

 Side note: we’re @sematext, if you’d like to follow us.